-Section 1.
+Section 7.1 FLSA Workweek.
 The regular workweek shall consist of seven (7) consecutive days.
 The workweek shall start at midnight on Sunday and end at 11:59 PM on Saturday.
 The workweek shall include a minimum of two consecutive days off.
 Alternate workweeks may be established with mutual agreement between the parties.

-Section 2.
-Established regular work schedules will not be changed with less than five (5) working days advance notice, except where an emergency exists.
+Section 7.2 Notification of Schedule Changes.
+Established regular work schedules will not be changed with less than ten (10) working days advance notice, except in the following circumstances:

+for the duration of an emergency; or

+to accommodate the operational need to coordinate work with an external agency; or

+the notice is voluntarily waived in writing by the employee(s).

-Section 3.
+Section 7.3 Preparation/Clean Up.
 The workday is defined as a twenty-four (24) hour period, commencing at 12:00 midnight on the employee's scheduled shift day.
 Each shift shall have regular starting and quitting times.
 Within the workday, clean-up time for City equipment and tools is at the discretion of the employee's supervisor.
 Personal clean-up time shall be provided up to a maximum of fifteen (15) minutes at the end of the scheduled shift.
 Personal clean-up time shall be afforded only when necessitated by the nature of the work assignment and shall not be provided for any purpose other than to clean personal property required for on-the-job performance or City property assigned for personal use.
 An employee is expected to be properly dressed and ready for work at the beginning of the work shift, and to work until the end of the assigned shift unless otherwise directed.

-Section 4.
+Section 7.4 Regular Work Schedules.
 The work shift for full-time employees shall consist of one of the following:

-an eight (8) -hour work period exclusive of authorized meal periods.
+An eight (8) -hour work period exclusive of authorized meal periods.

-a ten (10) -hour work period exclusive of authorized meal periods.
+A ten (10) -hour work period exclusive of authorized meal periods.

 A bi-weekly work schedule consisting of four (4) consecutive ten (10)-hour days on with three consecutive days off, followed by five consecutive eight (8)-hour workdays with two (2) consecutive days off.

-an eight (8)-hour work period inclusive of a paid thirty (30)-minute meal period, any portion of which falls between 6:00 pm and 6:00 am, and the entire period from 6:00 pm Friday until 6:00 am on Monday.
+An eight (8)-hour work period inclusive of a paid thirty (30)-minute meal period, any portion of which falls between 6:00 pm and 6:00 am, and the entire period from 6:00 pm Friday until 6:00 am on Monday.

 A ten (10)-hour work period inclusive of a paid thirty (30)-minute meal period, any portion of which falls between 6:00 pm and 6:00 am, and the entire period from 6:00 pm Friday until 6:00 am on Monday.

-(f) A 9/80 schedule which consists of working eight days of nine hours, one day of eight hours, with the tenth day off (flex day) in a two week period.
+(f) A 9/80 schedule which consists of working eight days of nine hours, one day of eight hours, with the tenth day off (flex day) in a two-week period.
 The workweek for employees on a 9/80 schedule runs for seven days.
-The beginning of the work week is the midpoint of the first eight hour day and runs for seven consecutive days ending at the midpoint of the seventh day.
+The beginning of the work week is the midpoint of the first eight-hour day and runs for seven consecutive days ending at the midpoint of the seventh day.

 The employee’s schedule maintains regularly scheduled work hours of no more than 40 per workweek.

-There are four variants of this schedule as shown below:
+There are four variants of this schedule as shown in the Tables below:

+Table 7.4.100

 9/80 – First Friday Off